 \section{Introduction}

 Quantum entanglement is recognized as the most fascinating aspect of quantum formalism~\cite{horodecki_quantum_2009}.
 It has applications in quantum information processing, quantum networking, quantum dense coding, quantum-enhanced metrology, and so on~\cite{frowis_macroscopic_2018, kimble_quantum_2008,simon_towards_2017,moller_quantum_2017}.
-Therefore, its realization through physical resources used in information processing and communication protocols necessitates a scale above subatomic level for the ease of experimental implementation~\cite{lukin_quantum_2001}.
-That is why there is a growing attention towards the exploration of quantum mechanical effects at macroscopic level.
+Therefore, its realization through physical resources used in information processing and communication protocols necessitates a scale above the subatomic level for the ease of experimental implementation~\cite{lukin_quantum_2001}.
+That is why there is growing attention toward the exploration of quantum mechanical effects at the macroscopic level.
 The advancement in micro and nanofabrication in recent years provided novel platforms to study macroscopic entanglement.
-Cavity optomechanics is one such system which received a lot of attention during the past decade~\cite{aspelmeyerRevModPhys, favero_focus_2014}.
-Among other applications~\cite{favero_optomechanics_2009, meystre_short_2013}, cavity optomechanics enables quantum state transfer between different modes of electromagnetic fields~\cite{wang_using_2012,mari_opto-_2012} which has central role in quantum information processing networks.
+Cavity optomechanics is one such system that received a lot of attention during the past decade~\cite{aspelmeyerRevModPhys, favero_focus_2014}.
+Among other applications~\cite{favero_optomechanics_2009, meystre_short_2013}, cavity optomechanics enables quantum state transfer between different modes of electromagnetic fields~\cite{wang_using_2012,mari_opto-_2012} which has a central role in quantum information processing networks.
 Moreover, a possible platform for quantum information processing is offered by atomic ensembles.
-They can serve as valuable memory nodes for quantum communication networks due to their longer coherence duration and collective amplification effect for their nonlinear interaction with photons~\cite{sangouard_quantum_2011}.
-Another promising physical platform is yttrium iron garnet (YIG), a ferrimagnetic material, due to its high spin density and low decay rates of collective spin excitations (i.e., Kittel mode~\cite{tabuchi_hybridizing_2014}) resulting in the strong coupling between Kittel mode and cavity photons~\cite{huebl_high_2013,wang_magnetization_2020,goryachev_high-cooperativity_2014,bai_spin_2015}.
+They can serve as valuable memory nodes for quantum communication networks due to their longer coherence duration and collective amplification effect~\cite{sangouard_quantum_2011}.
+Another promising physical platform is yttrium iron garnet (YIG), a ferrimagnetic material, due to its high spin density and low decay rates of collective spin excitations (i.e., Kittel mode~\cite{tabuchi_hybridizing_2014}), resulting in the strong coupling between Kittel mode and cavity photons~\cite{huebl_high_2013,wang_magnetization_2020,goryachev_high-cooperativity_2014,bai_spin_2015}.